NC lawmakers pass 12-week abortion ban; governor vows veto

 RALEIGH, N.C.
-(AP) — North Carolina lawmakers on Thursday approved a ban on nearly all abortions after 12 weeks of pregnancy, down from the current 20 weeks, in response to last year's overturning of Roe v.
+(AP) — North Carolina lawmakers on Thursday approved and sent to the governor a ban on nearly all abortions after 12 weeks of pregnancy, down from the current 20 weeks, in response to last year's overturning of Roe v.
 Wade at the U.S. Supreme Court.

 Nonetheless, the 29-20 party-line vote by the Senate was met with loud cries of "Abortion rights now!" from about 100 observers who had crowded into the gallery to watch the debate.
 Police quickly cleared the area, but protesters could still be heard shouting "Shame!" from outside the closed doors.
 The House passed the measure Wednesday night on a similar party-line vote.